 We currently have six regional sales managers to sell the STREAMWAY FMS.
-In the first three quarters of 2014 we signed a contract with an independent distributor covering New York and surrounding areas, as well as, two other independent contracting groups handling parts of the Midwest and the Southeast.
+In the first quarter of 2014 we signed a contract with an independent distributor covering New York and surrounding areas.

 Since inception, we have been unprofitable.
-We incurred net losses of approximately \$1.1 million and \$4.0 million for the three months ended September 30, 2014 and 2013, respectively.
-We incurred net losses of approximately \$4.5 million and \$7.3 million for the nine months ended September 30, 2014 and 2013, respectively.
-As of September 30, 2014, we had an accumulated deficit of approximately \$33.2 million.
+We incurred net losses of approximately \$1.7 million and \$1.2 million for the three months ended June 30, 2014 and 2013, respectively.
+We incurred net losses of approximately \$3.4 million and \$3.3 million for the six months ended June 30, 2014 and 2013, respectively.
+As of June 30, 2014, we had an accumulated deficit of approximately \$32.0 million.
 We received approval from the FDA in April 2009 to commence sales and marketing activities of the STREAMWAY FMS and shipped the first system in 2009.
 However, there was no significant revenue prior to 2011, primarily due to lack of funds to build and ship the product.
 We sold five original STREAMWAY FMS units in 2011, and another twenty-nine original units to date.

 In the first quarter of 2014, the Company commenced sales of an updated version of the STREAMWAY FMS, which provides a number of enhancements to the existing product line including a more intuitive and easier to navigate control screen, data storage capabilities, and additional inlet ports on the filters, among other improvements.
 This updated version utilizes improved technology, including the capability for continuous flow and continuous suctioning, as covered by our provisional patent application filed in 2013 and our non-provisional patent application filed in January 2014.
-In total the Company has sold seventy units through September 30, 2014.
+The Company sold another eight units through April 30, 2014, and another eight units shipped and sold by May 16, 2014.
+The Company has trials and demonstrations set for 5 major hospital systems and teaching hospitals throughout May 2014.
+We have purchase orders for approximately 36 STREAMWAY units that will be installed in hospitals and surgical centers over the next 12 months beginning in May 2014.